FactomProject/factomd-authority-toolkit/README.md

 sudo chmod 440 /etc/docker/factom-mainnet-key_exp_5-14-21.pem /etc/docker/factom-mainnet-ca_exp_5-14-21.pem
 sudo chgrp docker /etc/docker/*.pem
 ```
+The last command `sudo chgrp docker /etc/docker/*.pem` might fail if docker service is run as root.
+This is not a probem, as root should be able to run them anyway.

 Please note that in the rest of this file we assume you stored the files using the /etc/docker location and with above names.
 If not please adjust the commands below involving the certificate and keys.